Created by Nev March

 ABOUT THE AUTHOR

 New Jersey’s Nev March left a long career in business analysis in 2015 to pursue her one true love: writing fiction.
 She is a member of the Mystery Writers of America and the Hunterdon County Library Write-Group.
-A Parsee Zoroastrian herself, Murder in Old Bombay, her debut novel, won the Minotaur Books/Mystery Writers of America First Crime Novel Award.
+A Parsee Zoroastrian herself, Murder in Old Bombay, her debut novel, won the Minotaur Books/Mystery Writers of America First Crime Novel Award, and was an Edgar finalist.

 - “Bravo to Nev March for capturing late 19th century Indian history so beautifully in Murder in Old Bombay.
 Compelling characters, striking settings and the intricacies of social stratification shine in this talented author’s hands.
 I eagerly await more historic Bombay adventures narrated by sharp-eyed, open-hearted Jim Agnihotri.”